“My childhood may be over, but that doesn’t mean playtime is.”

 Benefits of Gelatin

 - Once upon a time, people used to eat all the parts of an animal: muscle meats, fatty meats, bone broths and organ meats.
 Each of these has a different amino acid profile that benefits our bodies when eaten in balance.
-However, modern society focuses almost solely on muscle meats, giving us a narrow amino acid profile that ramps up our inflammation.
-Gelatin provides the missing amino acids, which tone down the inflammation.
+However, modern society focuses almost solely on muscle meats, giving us a narrow amino acid profile.
+Gelatin provides the missing amino acids.

-- When taken before bed, gelatin improves sleep.
+- When taken before bed, gelatin also improves sleep.

-- Pour 3 cups of juice into a medium saucepan & heat over medium heat until warm.
+- Pour the remaining juice into a saucepan & heat over medium heat until warm.

-- Transfer the cold juice-gelatin mixture to the saucepan and stir until evenly blended.
+- Transfer the cold juice-bloomed gelatin mixture to the saucepan and stir until evenly blended.

 - Pour the jello into a pyrex dish or small ramekins.
 Cover and refrigerate until set (usually about 4 hours).
 In the photo above, I used a small cookie cutter after it was set to create the little hearts.

 - Conventional juice contains pesticide residue, which is why I recommend organic.
 As for the gelatin, you can buy conventional Knox gelatin from the grocery store, but if you make jello regularly, that's actually an expensive choice for a low quality product.
 Grass-fed gelatin is available in bulk online.
 I use the brand Great Lakes (red can).